Accurate optimal quantum error correction thresholds from coherent information

 \emph{Coherent information in topological codes}: To reach codes with relatively large number of data qubits we exploit the structure of the mixed state and properties of the CI and error model.
 This allows us to numerically compute the CI for codes with up to $n=49$ data qubits ($d=9$ color code) under bit-flip noise and $n=25$ for depolarizing noise ($d=5$ surface code).
 For details about the numerical calculations see the SM.
+It is important to note that we exploit general properties of stabilizer states and Pauli noise, thus we expect the benefits from such properties to hold regardless of other independent factors, e.g. spatial dimensionality and error correlations.
 In Fig.~\ref{fig:topo_codes} we show the CI for surface and color code alongside the CI of a single qubit ($d=1$).
 The CI of the code with distance $d\geq5$ crosses the curve for distance $d-2$ almost at the same error rate.
 Indeed the crossing point of the two largest available distances is equal to the known values of the threshold up to two decimal digits (see Table~\ref{tab:thresholds}).
 Given the smallness of the code instances, it is quite remarkable that the finite size crossings yield such accurate estimates of the QEC threshold.
 Furthermore we present a pseudo-threshold analysis by plotting the crossings of the CI of codes with distance $d>1$ with the single qubit CI (see Fig.~\ref{fig:topo_codes_crossings}).
 We see a slight non-monotonous trend of the pseudo-thresholds which may be caused by finite size effects.
 However, it is worth to note that the finite size effects are noticeable only from the third decimal digit onwards (see insets of Fig.~\ref{fig:topo_codes}).